 The Human Resources department in your company will be able to help you with the process of filing the claim.
 They will usually walk you through it step by step, but they’ll question you to ensure that you have the necessary proof.
 They want to avoid any problems at your office just like you do, so they’ll want to be certain that there truly is unethical behavior taking place.

-Step 4: Fill out the Reports
+4. Fill out the reports

 There is going to be a bit of paperwork that you will need to fill out to file the claim, so be patient.
 Fill out the paperwork correctly and neatly, and don’t be in a rush.
 Take it home and fill it out there, where none of your co-workers can snoop on you or see what you are doing.
 Make sure your report ONLY contains facts, with as little personal opinion as possible.
 Your only goal is to deal with the unethical behavior, not act vindictively to push a wrongdoer.
 Take emotion out of it, but treat it as a "facts only" report.

-Step 5: Keep it to Yourself
+5. Keep it to yourself

 Once the claim has been filed, HR will do its own digging into the problem.
 They will handle the investigation into the claim, and they will take steps to correct the issue.
 DO NOT talk with others about it, and do not gossip about the person being investigated.
 No matter how much proof you have, don’t share it with others.
 Just keep to yourself, keep working hard, and let the matter sort itself out.

 If you follow the steps above, you’ll do YOUR part to ensure that the problem of unethical behavior is handled the right way!